MicrosoftDocs/visualstudio-docs/mac/managing-references-in-a-project.md

 # Managing References in a Project

-Visual Studio for Mac provides three  means of adding additional references to your project:
+Visual Studio for Mac provides two means of adding additional references to your project:

 ![Project References](media/projects-and-solutions-image10.png)